algernon-A/PlopTheGrowables/Properties/LatestChangelog.md

-- Add option to automatically lock the levels of newly plopped buildings.
+- Add options panel buttons to lock or unlock all buildings.
-- Add workaround for compatibility with Land Value Overhaul mod.